csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 ## `continue` statement

-This command ends the current iteration of a loop and skips the remaming statements in the body of the loop.
+This command ends the current iteration of a loop and skips the remaining statements in the body of the loop.

 ### Example
 ```